MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 multiple related commands.

-Because a session is a contained environment, it has its own scope, but a session is not a child scope of the session in which it was created.
+Because a session is a contained environment, it has its own scope, but a session isn't a child scope of the session in which it was created.
 The session starts with its own global scope.
 This scope is independent of the global scope of the session.
 You can create child scopes in the session.
 For example, you can run a script to create a child scope in a session.